precice/tutorials/partitioned-heat-conduction-complex/README.md

 summary: This tutorial is the advanced version of the "partitioned heat conduction" tutorial, showcasing more advanced features and geometries.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction-complex).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-heat-conduction-complex).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup